stanford-cos/SCRP-reports/README.md

 ## Phase 2 Pilot Reports

-This repository holds script used to generate summary numbers used to populate reports for pilot supply chain analyses.
+Purpose: generate summary numbers used to populate reports for pilot supply chain analyses.

 `Report_summary_phase_02.qmd` is the file to run.
 - `package_directories` chunk creates data directory to store supply chain .csv for analysis